-For what it’s worth, SAP is non-toxic though it could be a risk factor in urinary tract infection in children.
+SAP is classified as non-toxic, however, it could be a risk factor in urinary tract infection in children.

-A diaper consists of many different parts that need to be bonded together.
-Unfortunately, there isn’t a whole lot of information on the adhesives that diaper manufacturers use.
-However, some companies boast that they use phthalate-free glue, so it’s entirely possible that adhesives containing phthalates are widely used.
+Many different parts of diaper need to be bonded together during the manufacturing process.
+There isn’t a whole lot of information on the adhesives that diaper manufacturers use.
+Some companies boast that they use phthalate-free glue though, so it’s entirely possible that adhesives containing phthalates are widely used.

 • Tributyltin (TBT)

 Conventional disposable diapers may contain tributyltin, a persistent toxic pollutant that’s extremely harmful to aquatic life.
-The source of tributyltin contamination is the wood pulp that contains remnants of TBT which is used as an antifungal agent in the wood pulp mills.
+The source of tributyltin contamination is the wood pulp that may contain remnants of TBT which is used as an antifungal agent in the wood pulp mills.

 • Volatile Organic Compounds (VOCs)

 In this study, six leading cotton and disposable diaper brands were tested.
-It was found that mice exposed to the VOCs of conventional disposable diapers experienced asthma-like symptoms that increased during repeat exposures.
+It was found that mice exposed to conventional disposable diapers experienced asthma-like symptoms that increased during repeat exposure.
 Chemical analysis of the emissions revealed several chemical substances with documented toxicity: toluene, xylene, styrene, ethylbenzene, dipentene, and isopropylbenzene.
-Health effects of VOCs can vary by the nature of the chemicals and the level and length of exposure.
+The effects of VOCs vary by the nature of the chemicals and the level and length of exposure.
 Long-term exposure can cause damage to the central nervous system, liver and kidney, and may be carcinogenic.

-So there is one thing I don’t quite understand.
+So here is something I don’t quite understand…

 How to choose the safest disposable diaper?